virtualidentityag/gatsby-plugin-stencil/README.md

     {
       resolve: `gatsby-plugin-stencil`,
       options: {
-        // The module of your components (required).
+        // The module of your components (required), eg "@ionic/core".
-        module: "@umich-lib/components"
+        module: "your-stencil-components"
       }
     }
   ]